 - Gently massage the scalp with good oil.

-- Sesame oil is considered beneficial for hair growth and can also help slow down the process of baldness.
+- Sesame oil is considered beneficial for hair growth and can also help slow hair loss.

-However, it is better to consult an Ayurvedic expert before adopting any remedy so that you can get the right guidance according to the needs of your body and hair.
+However, it is better to consult an Ayurvedic expert before adopting any remedy so you can get the right guidance for your body and hair.

 Safer Alternatives to Consider